HSOFEUP/431homework/431-2017_assignment-1.md

 General Instructions
 ====================

 This assignment requires you to analyze some data, and prepare a report in the form of an HTML, Word or PDF file, using R Markdown.
 We have provided you with a very useful R Markdown document template for this assignment called `YOURNAME-hw1.Rmd` that you should use to complete the assignment.
-The `YOURNAME-hw1.Rmd` file is part of the [general download of data and code materials](https://github.com/THOMASELOVE/431data).
+The `YOURNAME-hw1.Rmd` file is part of the [downloadable data and code materials](https://github.com/THOMASELOVE/431data).
 Just click on the green **Click or download** button and select Download ZIP to get all of the files you'll need, including the `YOURNAME-hw1.Rmd` template.

 1. Your final submission should include both your final Markdown file (renamed to replace YOURNAME with your name) and either a Word document (`YOURNAME-hw1.docx`), PDF (`YOURNAME-hw1.pdf`) or HTML (`YOURNAME-hw1.html`) document generated from your R Markdown file.
 Submit your files via canvas.case.edu as described in the [Course Syllabus](https://thomaselove.github.io/431syllabus/).